seoninja13/react-win-dir/docs/priority-list.md

    - ✅ Update import paths in all files
    - ✅ Create wrapper pages for Relume components
    - Test all Relume components with the updated configuration
-   - Document the Relume component structure and usage
+   - ✅ Document the Relume component structure and usage
+   - ✅ Create Relume Home Page Integration Plan

 6. **Complete Netlify Integration**
    - Complete Netlify initialization process